 The ensemble’s desire to work with living composers has led to world, national and regional premieres of more than 100 compositions.
 With The Crossing, Notre Dame Vocale and Volti, Cantori has participated in a nationwide commissioning consortium of the Ann Stookey Fund for New Music; projects have included works by Gregory Spears and Pulitzer-Prize winner Caroline Shaw.
 The diverse, international roster of composers whose music Cantori has premiered and/or commissioned includes Thierry Escaich, Mohammed Fairouz, Alice Ping Yee Ho, Angélica Negrón, and Dariusz Przybylski.
 In 2016, Cantori gave the US premiere (in a chamber version) ofThe Prison (1930), the last work by the great English composer Ethel Smyth.

-Cantori New York has a varied discography including, among others, The Metamorphoses by British composer Paul Crabtree and Echos and Shadows, a compilation of contemporary American pieces for vocal ensemble.
-The choir also sings on the very first CD recording of Le vin herbé by the Swiss composer Frank Martin, which was selected as an Editor’s Choice by Opera News.
+Cantori New York has a varied discography including, among others, The Metamorphoses by British composer Paul Crabtree and Echoes and Shadows, featuring works by Tom Cipullo and Chris DeBlasio.
+Our recording of Le vin herbé by Swiss composer Frank Martin was an Opera News Editor’s Choice.